From Many Lives to One Calling: The Story Behind Where I Am

 But the thread running through it all was always philosophy.
 When I finally returned to study it formally, I found myself having a blast developing arguments and sharing my truest passion.
 I was wrestling with Descartes’ classic “I think, therefore I am” when I noticed that being, to me, isn’t just about thinking—it’s about feeling, relating, and being there for ourselves, each other, and the world.
 That’s where my handle, @samthereforiam, comes from: not “therefore,” but “there for.”
 Because presence, compassion, and connection are at the heart of everything I do.

 For the past few months I've been rather cryptic.
 Hinting that I've been working at something but not really saying exactly what that is.
 And what it is all of me, all of my experiences, loves, and lessons I've learnt are coming to a singular destination and platform: www.therefori.am.
-This is a website, yes, but it's also so much more —it’s a community and a conversation.
+I Am is a website, yes, but it's also so much more —it’s a community and a conversation.
 A safe space for people to come and open their minds to one another, share their lived experience, expand there senses, and empower our collective future.

 Here’s what you can expect: